quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

 * Search Box.
 New approach to site search display is implemented in this theme: searchSection is hidden during common page view.
 Simply hover the cursor to the search box area and the searchSection appears.

+* Top image.
+SunRain diazo theme has replaceable header image for front and inner site pages.
+To replace default image - upload image with
+  ``topimage`` shortname into site root or any site section.
+Recommended image size: 1000*104px.

 * Improved thumbnail display view (switch to Thumbnail view)